Zillion01/jpfaq/Documentation/ChangeLog/Index.rst

 ChangeLog
 =========
+8.8.2
+"""""
+Make compatible with Linux case-sensitivity and MySQL Strict Mode (thx to Ferdinand Kasper) Improved German translation (thx to Ferdinand Kasper)

 8.8.1
 """""
 Bugfix TCA sorting of comments.
 This produced an error when copying a page with jpFAQ.
 (Thx to Michael Ecker).